Elevating Pharmacy Strategy & Roles in Health Systems

 R: Revenue

 As health system margins continue to erode, a strategy based on cost reduction alone is insufficient.
-Successful health systems are looking at ways to increase revenues either through new services offerings like specialty/retail pharmacy, ambulatory infusion services, or maximizing existing services through improvements to medication revenue cycle management or mitigation of patient leakage.
+Successful health systems are looking at ways to increase revenues either through new service offerings like specialty/retail pharmacy, ambulatory infusion services, or maximizing existing services through improvements to medication revenue cycle management or mitigation of patient leakage.

 E: Entrepreneurship